Timiz0r/PaidySimpleRestaurantApi/README.md

 and only allowing adding items by creating new orders.
 It's less flexible but easier to reason about, and, if "cutting in line" is important, implementing an `order_queue` as mentioned above would probably be better anyway.

-### Idempotency
-To keep things simple enough for this exercise...
-* The web service is where this is handled via caching and a client id.
-* Cache is in-memory, which certainly wouldn't work for distributed systems.
-* I'm not actually deeply familiar with doing it this way.
-  It seems to me that failing (as opposed to not in the cache) to read from or write to the cache would break idempotency.
-  Perhaps this is considered acceptable for many cases?
-For critical cases like those dealing with payments, there are other techniques, so I'm pretty okay with this.

-Side-note: these kinds of problems are why I like event-sourcing!

 ### `order::Repository` doesn't know about the other `layout` and `menu` repositories
 As far as the application is designed, all of these repos are separate.
 For instance, when asking the order repo for all of the orders for a table, there's nothing in the design to say if an Err or an empty Vec should be returned.